vlatan/pc-backup/README.md

 # PC Backup

-PC Backup is a sort of DIY Google Drive/Dropbox that backs up specified folders from your PC to an S3 bucket in a specified intervals via cronjob.
+PC Backup is a sort of **DIY Google Drive/Dropbox** that synchronizes specified folders from your PC to an S3 bucket in a specified intervals via cronjob.
 It basically computes an index of files along with their timestaps for each folder you want to backup/sync and if there are any changes an `aws s3 sync` command is issued.

 ### Prerequisites